DRS vs. Tactical Asset Allocation — Strategy Comparison Series

 At Swan Global Investments, we are frequently asked “In which category do you belong?” or “Who are your competitors?”
 We believe that the Defined Risk Strategy is a rather unique solution, and no one is currently doing what we are doing.
 The DRS doesn’t fit nicely into a predefined box.

 That said, it is inevitable that the Defined Risk Strategy gets compared against other managed products.
 This post will be the first in a series where we compare and contrast the DRS against other types of investment strategies.
-Because we are most frequently compared against tactical asset allocation or market-timing strategies, this is where we will start.
+Because we are most frequently compared to tactical asset allocation or market-timing strategies, this is where we will start.

 The one and only thing that the DRS has in common with tactical asset allocators is an aversion to down markets.
 Passive strategies or stock-pickers who hew closely to a benchmark will track their benchmarks on both the upside and the downside.
 If the market has a major sell-off, stock pickers typically offer little downside protection, and passive strategies offer none.
 Both the Defined Risk Strategy and most tactical asset allocators attempt to actively minimize exposure to down markets.